 Barbie’s Evolution

-Today, Barbie continues to inspire children worldwide.
-With a diverse range of dolls representing various careers, cultures, and body types, Barbie remains a symbol of empowerment and inclusivity.
+Barbies today continue to inspire children all over the world.
+With a range of dolls that represent various careers, cultures, and body types, Barbie continues to be a symbol of empowerment and inclusivity.

 Ruth’s Lasting Impact

-Ruth passed away in 2002, but her legacy lives on.
-She is remembered as a visionary entrepreneur who revolutionized the toy industry and empowered generations of children to dream big.
+Ruth died in 2002 but she is a legacy alive.
+She has been remembered as the innovative businesswoman who transformed the toy world and has inspired generations of children to dream big.

 Key Takeaway: Ruth’s legacy is one of empowerment, innovation, and resilience.
 Her story reminds us that with vision and determination, we can overcome obstacles and make a lasting impact.